dddwa/ddd-backend/README.md

 * `Post message` action (for Teams/Slack) with something like `@{join(actionOutputs('Compose'), ', ')} submitted a talk '@{triggerBody()?['Session']['Title']}' as @{triggerBody()?['Session']['Format']} / @{triggerBody()?['Session']['Level']} with tags @{join(triggerBody()?['Session']['Tags'], ', ')}.`
 * `Send an email` action (for O365/GMail/Outlook.com depending on what you have) that sends an email if the previous step failed (via `Configure run after`)

-# Eventbrite notification logic app
+# Tito notification logic app

 The logic app would roughly have: